By Tim Lambert

 Norman knights fought on horseback.
 They wore chainmail and carried kite-shaped shields.
 They fought with lances, swords, and maces.
 Some Normans fought on foot protected by chainmail, helmets, and shields.
 The Normans also had a force of archers.

 The Norman archers advanced and loosed their arrows but they had little effect.
 The foot soldiers advanced but they were repulsed.
-The mounted knights then charged but they were unable to break the Anglo Saxon shield wall.
-Then the Anglo Saxons made a disastrous mistake.
+The mounted knights then charged but they were unable to break the Anglo-Saxon shield wall.
+Then the Anglo-Saxons made a disastrous mistake.
 Foot soldiers and knights from Brittany fled.
-Some of the Anglo Saxons broke formation and followed them.
-The Normans then turned and attacked the pursuing Anglo Saxons.
+Some of the Anglo-Saxons broke the formation and followed them.
+The Normans then turned and attacked the pursuing Anglo-Saxons.
 They annihilated them.
-According to a writer called William of Poitiers, the Anglo Saxons made the same mistake twice.
+According to a writer called William of Poitiers, the Anglo-Saxons made the same mistake twice.
 Seeing Normans flee for a second time some men followed.
 The Normans turned and destroyed them.

 The battle was now lost.
 Harold was killed with all his housecarles.
 The surviving Saxons melted away.
 William captured Dover and Canterbury.
 Finally, he captured London and he was crowned king of England on 25 December 1066.
 The Anglo-Saxon era was over.